 Associate Leader Ioana Petcu-Colan

 For fifty years the Ulster Orchestra has been at the forefront of musical life in Northern Ireland.
-Founded in 1966, the Orchestra’s sixty three full-time musicians form the region’s only professional symphony orchestra and celebrated its 50th anniversary in the 2016/17 season.
+Founded in 1966, the Orchestra’s sixty three full-time musicians from the region’s only professional symphony orchestra and celebrated its 50th anniversary in the 2016/17 season.

 In 2014 the Ulster Orchestra appointed Rafael Payare as its Chief Conductor.
 Payare is a conductor in high demand amongst the world’s great orchestras and joins a distinguished line of past principal conductors including Bryden Thomson, Vernon Handley, Yan Pascal Tortelier, Dimitry Sitkovetsky, Thierry Fischer and Kenneth Montgomery.
 The relationship between Rafael Payare and the Orchestra was further cemented in 2016 when the conductor was made Music Director of the Ulster Orchestra.

 With a mission to enrich the lives of people living in Northern Ireland, those visiting, and those who encounter it through international touring and regular radio and TV broadcasts with both BBC Northern Ireland and BBC Radio 3, the Orchestra strives for excellence in all it undertakes, be it regular concert performances, learning and community engagement programmes, or creative collaborations across the arts.